22. AGX Vehicle

 Fig. 22.7 Two tracks initialized with different geometries.
 Several spheres per node (left) and one capsule per node (right).

-Each node doesn’t have to have identical shape/geometry.
-This example is from tutorial_trackedVehicle.cpp:buildTutorial2 where every fourth node is thicker than the three before:
+Each node does not have to use identical geometry.
+This example is from tutorial_trackedVehicle.cpp:buildTutorial2, where every fourth node is thicker than the previous three:

-// Two, different thickness values along the track.
-Every forth node is thicker than the three before.
+// Two different thickness values along the track.
+Every fourth node is thicker than the previous three.

 const agx::Real defaultThickness = 0.05;